 Deliverables – report specifying test methodology, quantification of leakage and photographic record of test.

-Task 4 – test of door water tightness in waves with a JOWSWAP spectrum with significant wave height of 100mm and mean wave period of 1.03 s. for a time of 0.5 hours.
+Task 4 – test of door water tightness in waves with a JONSWAP spectrum with significant wave height of 100mm and mean wave period of 1.03 s. for a time of 0.5 hours.

 Deliverables – report specifying test methodology, quantification of leakage and photographic record of test.